connery-io/connery-sdk/README.md

 All of them must be connected to third-party services to provide integration and automation capabilities to the end users.
 API is not enough for that nowadays, as it should always be wrapped into the native app following the requirements of each platform.
+This also brings many new challenges around security, access management, and more.

 This is where Connery comes into play using three concepts: